albertoriva/jobman/README.md

 -h, --help | Print help message
 -d D       | Poll processes every D seconds (default: 5).
 -m M       | At most M jobs can run concurrently (default: no limit).
+-v         | Display job map while running (see below).
 -l         | Enable logging (to standard error).

 ## Dependent jobs

-Each command line can be preceded by one or more '+' characters (up to 20), indicating that the corresponding job should be executed after a previous one has terminated.
+Each command line can be preceded by one or more '+' characters (up to 20), indicating that the corresponding job should be executed after a previous one (its parent) has terminated.
 For example, given the following commands:

 ```
 cmd1